-- 1. Where data cannot be directly accessed by the user from the product, the data holder shall make available to the user the data generated by its use of a product or related service without undue delay, free of charge and, where applicable, continuously and in real-time.
-This shall be done on the basis of a simple request through electronic means where technically feasible. - 2.
-The data holder shall not require the user to provide any information beyond what is necessary to verify the quality as a user pursuant to paragraph 1.
-The data holder shall not keep any information on the user's access to the data requested beyond what is necessary for the sound execution of the user's access request and for the security and the maintenance of the data infrastructure. - 3.
-Trade secrets shall only be disclosed provided that all specific necessary measures are taken to preserve the confidentiality of trade secrets in particular with respect to third parties.
-The data holder and the user can agree measures to preserve the confidentiality of the shared data, in particular in relation to third parties. - 4.
-The user shall not use the data obtained pursuant to a request referred to in paragraph 1 to develop a product that competes with the product from which the data originate. - 5.
-Where the user is not a data subject, any personal data generated by the use of a product or related service shall only be made available by the data holder to the user where there is a valid legal basis under Article 6(1) of Regulation (EU) 2016/679 and, where relevant, the conditions of Article 9 of Regulation (EU) 2016/679 are fulfilled. - 6.
+- 4. The user shall not use the data obtained pursuant to a request referred to in paragraph 1 to develop a product that competes with the product from which the data originate. - 4a.
+The user shall not deploy coercive means or abuse evident gaps in the technical infrastructure of the data holder designed to protect the data in order to obtain access to data. - 5.
+Where the user is not a the data subject whose personal data is requested, any personal data generated by the use of a product or related service shall only be made available by the data holder to the user where there is a valid legal basis under Article 6(1) of Regulation (EU) 2016/679 and, where relevant, the conditions of Article 9 of Regulation (EU) 2016/679 and Article 5(3) of Regulation (EU) 2002/58 are fulfilled. - 6.
 The data holder shall only use any non-personal data generated by the use of a product or related service on the basis of a contractual agreement with the user.
 The data holder shall not use such data generated by the use of the product or related service to derive insights about the economic situation, assets and production methods of or the use by the user that could undermine the commercial position of the user in the markets in which the user is active.

-Article 5 Right to share data with third parties
+Article 5 Right of the user to share data with third parties